jwergieluk/drl_policy_gradients/README.md

-# The Reacher environment solved using Policy Gradient Algos
+# The Reacher environment solved using Policy Gradient Deep Reinforcement Learning

-A deep reinforcement learning agent collecting bananas.

-This is a Python implementation of deep q-network based reinforcement learning agent learning to collect yellow bananas and avoid blue bananas in a simulated 3D environment.
+This is a Python implementation of a policy gradient based reinforcement learning agent learning to solve the "Reacher" environment of Unity's ML-agents collection.

 ![Environment screenshot](env-screenshot.png)

 # Description of the environment

-The task at hand consists of navigating a flat 3D environment (pictured above) with the goal of collecting (stepping over) yellow bananas while avoiding blue bananas.
+The task tackled in this project consists of solving a control problem for a robotic arm with two joints.
+The goal is to steer the arm such that its tip touches a moving ball for as long as possible.

 We train a reinforcement learning agent to solve this task.
-The agent observers the environment though a 37-dimensional real vector (state space), consisting of the agents' current velocity, along with ray-based perception of objects around agent's forward direction.
+The agent observers the environment through a 33-dimensional real vector (state space), consisting of position, rotation, velocity, and angular velocities of the arm.

 The time is divided into turns.
 An episode ends after 300 turns.
-At each turn, the agent chooses one of the following actions:
+At each turn, the agent chooses an action form the four-dimensional continuous space `[-1, 1]^4`.

-    0 - move forward.
-    1 - move backward.
-    2 - turn left.
-    3 - turn right.

 The chosen action is executed by the environment and the agent receives a numerical reward.
-Walking over a yellow banana produces a reward of +1 and walking over a blue banana results in a negative reward of -1.
-The goal of the agent is to collect as many yellow bananas as possible, while trying to avoid blue bananas, i.e., to maximize the cumulative reward at the end of the episode.
+Each time the tip of the arm touches the ball, the agent receives the reward of +0.1.
+The goal is to touch the ball for as long as possible which corresponds to maximizing the cumulative reward.

-The environment is considered solved, if a trained agent achieves an average cumulative reward above 13 over 100 consecutive episodes.
+The environment is considered solved, if a trained agent achieves an average cumulative reward above +30 over 100 consecutive episodes.

 # Installation instructions